On the relation between dynamic regret and closed-loop stability: SETTING

+In the following, we drop the subscript $t$ from the cost functions $L_t$ and the corresponding optimal steady state $(\eta_t,\theta_t)$ when we consider a time-invariant cost function.
 Assumption~\ref{assump:posdef_cost} is less restrictive than similar assumptions in the related literature.
 In particular, positive definiteness with respect to an optimal steady state is either assumed \cite{Nonhoff2020,Nonhoff2021} or, for cost functions that do not satisfy Assumption~\ref{assump:posdef_cost}, a strategy is chosen that tracks the optimal steady states anyway \cite{Nonhoff2022,Lawrence2018,Menta2018,Colombino2020,Zheng2020,Bianchin2021}.
 In the latter case, the definition of dynamic regret can be modified appropriately such that Assumption~\ref{assump:posdef_cost} holds.
 Moreover, the class $\mathcal K$ lower bound in Assumption~\ref{assump:posdef_cost} is commonly replaced by similar assumptions restricting the class of considered cost functions, e.g., strong convexity \cite{Li2019,Nonhoff2022,Colombino2020}.

-\begin{definition} (\cite[Definition B.8]{Rawlings2017}) The (closed, positively invariant) set $\mathcal S$ is globally asymptotically stable for a dynamical system $x_{t+1}=f(x_t,\mathcal{A}$) if there exists a function $\beta(\cdot) \in \mathcal{KL}$ such that, for any initial state $x_0\in\mathbb R^n$,
+\begin{definition} (\cite[Definition B.8]{Rawlings2017}) The (closed, positively invariant) set $\mathcal S$ is globally asymptotically stable for a dynamical system $x_{t+1}=f(x_t,\algorithm$) if there exists a function $\beta(\cdot) \in \mathcal{KL}$ such that, for any initial state $x_0\in\mathbb R^n$,

 holds for all $t\in\mathbb{Z}_{\geq0}$. \end{definition}